flowxo/flowxo-sdk/GUIDELINES.md

 # Service Authoring Guidelines

+## Code Conventions

+You'll notice that we use the following code conventions, and services should be written to adhere to these guidelines:

+- Indent with 2 spaces
+- Use single quote marks
+- Line length no longer than 80 characters
+- Always use semicolons
+- Always wrap `if` statements in curly braces

+A `.jshintrc` file is scaffolded by the generator into the root of the service module.
+This can be used in conjunction with [JSHint](http://jshint.com/) to ensure your code conforms to the expected code conventions.
+You can also run `grunt jshint` to check that your code conforms.

+You can also automatically 'beautify' your code to fit these code conventions.
+Run `grunt jsbeautifier` to apply this to your code.

+If in doubt, consult the example services for more details on the conventions that we expect.

 ## General

 - We only need to support 'transient' business objects, such as contacts, invoices, emails, transactions, etc. We don't generally need to support more fixed objects like users, labels, categories, etc.